 ' Display a message stating the file is not in use.

 ' Add code here to handle case where file is NOT open by

 ' This function checks to see if a file is open or not.
 If the file is

 ' already open, it returns True.
 If the file is not open, it returns

 ' False.
-Otherwise, a run-time error occurs because there is
+Otherwise, a run-time error will occur because there is

 ' some other problem accessing the file.